NeuroTechX/ntx_slack_archive/introductions.md

  >Hi there!
 I am Ruud Kalis from Sweden.
 Freelance app developer with a MsC in electrical / medical engineering.
 I worked for 7 years at ANT Neuro as a developer and product manager at their R&amp;D in Berlin.
 In that position I travelled the world to visit, setup and train (clinical) research groups to help them set up EEG / BCI  / TMS labs.
 My current interest is in digital health &amp; BCI in particular.
 I look forward to share my experiences and learn from you all!

+9/22/2017 4:45 PM

+ **dano** :

+ >Cool!
+You ever work with React Native?
+We have a few EEG apps written in it coming out of Toronto